Seeed-Studio/wiki-documents/docs/Grove_Base_Hat_for_Raspberry_Pi_Zero.md

 #### Usage

-Now you can use the Grove Base Hat for Raspberry Pi with dozens Grove modules, tap the command **grove_** and press the ++tab++ key to check the supported Grove list.
+Now you can use the Grove Base Hat for Raspberry Pi Zero with dozens Grove modules, tap the command **grove_** and press the ++tab++ key to check the supported Grove list.

 ```
 pi@raspberrypi:~$ grove_